-Factbox - Actresses and activists react to Harvey Weinstein verdict
+Factbox: Actresses and activists react to Harvey Weinstein verdict

-(Reuters) - Celebrities and activists welcomed the guilty verdict against Harvey Weinstein, the Academy Award-winning producer who had reigned as one of the most powerful figures in Hollywood..
+(Reuters) - Celebrities and activists welcomed the guilty verdict against Harvey Weinstein, the Academy Award-winning producer who had reigned as one of the most powerful figures in Hollywood.

 Accusations against Weinstein helped fuel the #MeToo movement of women speaking out about mistreatment.
 Hollywood celebrities also founded Times Up, an organization dedicated to fighting sexual harassment and abuse across all industries.